unvt/x-24b/README.md

 x-24b is a generalized version of [gel-tunnel](https://github.com/optgeo/gel-tunnel), designed to host multiple PMTiles in a data directory.
 It simplifies the process of downloading, verifying, and hosting PMTiles files.

 ## Why the name x-24b?
 The name "x-24b" is a playful nod to the Martin tile server and its connection to Cloudflare.
 Just like the experimental X-24B aircraft, which was produced by Martin and used flares during landing, this project "lands" PMTiles with the help of Martin and Cloudflare.
 In aviation, a "flare" is a small nose-up operation performed just before landing to ensure a smooth touchdown.
 Similarly, this project ensures a smooth and efficient "landing" of PMTiles into your data directory.
 While we don't have actual flares, we do have blazing-fast tile hosting and a touch of humor to keep things grounded!
-For more about the X-24B aircraft, visit [this reference](https://www.nationalmuseum.af.mil/Visit/Museum-Exhibits/Fact-Sheets/Display/Article/195762/martin-x-24b/).
+For more about the X-24B aircraft, visit [this reference](https://www.nationalmuseum.af.mil/Visit/Museum-Exhibits/Fact-Sheets/Display/Article/195762/martin-x-24b/) and [this NASA image article](https://www.nasa.gov/image-article/x-24b-lifting-body/).

 ## Features
 - Hosts multiple PMTiles files listed in `urls.txt`.